-Select the required account from the Assigned accounts / Available accounts list and use the
+Select the required account from the Assigned accounts / Available accounts list and use the ← / → buttons to move the account from one list to the other.

 Online directories

 The user can call up various directories using the handset control or INT key.